SidKwok/template-rwb/README.md

 ### Router

 You can use v3 or v4 as your router, and both of them support async router!
-As for v4, based on its concept(everything should be component, even for config), it's a little tricky on using async router.
-To solve this issue, we use [`react-loadable`](https://github.com/thejameskyle/react-loadable) to split router into several chunk.
+We use [`react-loadable`](https://github.com/thejameskyle/react-loadable) to split router into several chunk.
 It's an awesome Higher-Order-Component!
 It can not only split router for react, but also every single component you have.
 Do whatever you want to make your app neat!

 ### Redux